This post may contain affiliate links. Please read our disclosure policy.

 How To Cook A Turkey Cutlet

-a turkey tenderloin cooking in a black skillet.
+a seasoned turkey cutlet in a skillet.

 onions, butter, and flour cooking in a skillet.